GSA/open.usa.gov/pages/home.md

 This site outlines initiatives on openness, transparency and public participation, pursuant to the U.S. National Action Plans.

 ### Provide Your Input
-* [Suggest ideas, research, and communities](/national-action-plan/co-creation/outreach/) to support [co-creation](/national-action-plan/co-creation/) in developing the new US National Action Plan for Open Government.
+* [Suggest ideas, research, and communities](/national-action-plan/co-creation/outreach/) to support [co-creation](/national-action-plan/co-creation/) in developing the new U.S. National Action Plan for Open Government.

 ### Public Meetings